ChrisDeFreitas/API-Harness/README.md

 - new repo and work in progress
 - not meant for public consumption, still testing -- expect bugs
 - built for FireFox
+- review ToDo list to see whats waiting to be fixed/implemented

 Note: This repo is a backup and personal knowledge base.
 Use at your own discretion.